www-e-ventures/coscradmirror/README.md

 ### Tests

+Note: Make sure nx cli is installed globally to run the following command.

+> > nx test <project-name>

-In the project root, run
+For example, to run the tests for the project `api`, run

-> > npm run test
+> > nx test api

 <!-- TODO Add License info \ choose open source license -->